Next lecture: Tuesday | May 28, 2024 | 12:00 (CET) | Zoom

 Together with the YI podcast host Nóra Balzer, YI proudly presents the start of the second podcast season!
 New content on academic research topics and beyond will be published every month.

-In first episode, Nóra interviews Robert and Dimitra from TwentyOne Skills (https://lms.twentyoneskills.de/), a company focused on teaching scientists soft skills that are essential for any successful career – especially in an scientific world that is evolving, and requires scientists to adapt to new formats of communication and collaboration.
+In first episode, Nóra interviewed Robert and Dimitra from TwentyOne Skills (https://lms.twentyoneskills.de/), a company focused on teaching scientists soft skills that are essential for any successful career – especially in an scientific world that is evolving, and requires scientists to adapt to new formats of communication and collaboration.
 Curious?
 Follow the link and let us know your thoughts via our socials or e-mail to youngimmunologists@dgfi.org.

 Read about the podcast in EJI (https://onlinelibrary.wiley.com/doi/10.1002/eji.202350595).